esamattis/backbone.viewmaster/README.md

 # Backbone.ViewMaster

-Few **tested** opinions on how to handle deeply nested views in [Backbone.js][] focusing on encapsulation and reusability.
+Few **tested** opinions on how to handle deeply nested views in [Backbone.js][] focusing on modularity.
 This is implemented after writing several Backbone.js applications and by carefully picking the recurring patterns seen on them.

 Backbone.ViewMaster is a single View extended from Backbone.View.
 Views extended from it can be infinitely nested with each others using the four